jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Saria Tallbloom.md

 ## Current Status

-Saria remains focused on protecting her family and business while navigating the complex political and environmental challenges facing [[Cerbereburn|Cerbereburn]].
+Saria remains focused on protecting her family and business while navigating the complex political and environmental challenges facing [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].
 Her role as both a business owner affected by environmental damage and a mother trying to maintain family stability makes her a key figure in understanding the town's social dynamics, even if she's not directly involved in the murder investigation.